What happens when you stop taking Ozempic?

 • Stopping Ozempic or other weight loss drugs should be a decision you should come to with the help of your healthcare provider.

-If you take Ozempic for type 2 diabetes or weight loss, you might be concerned about what could happen if you stop taking the drug.
-Like many prescription medications, stopping a drug like Ozempic, or lowering its dose, can come with effects on your health.
+Whether you’re taking it for an approved use, such as type 2 diabetes, or off-label for weight loss, you might be concerned about what happens when you stop taking Ozempic (semaglutide)—that is, of course, if you don’t keep up with the treatment long-term.
+Like many prescription medications, stopping a drug like Ozempic (semaglutide) or lowering its dose can come with effects on your health.

-Sometimes drug shortages, changes to your insurance coverage or your financial situation, and other circumstances beyond your control force you to stop taking medication abruptly, or take less than you’re used to.
-However, stopping or reducing your medication should be done under the care of a healthcare provider.
+Sometimes, drug shortages, changes to your insurance coverage or your financial situation, and other circumstances beyond your control can force you to stop taking medication abruptly or take less than you’re used to.
+However, stopping Ozempic or reducing your dose should be done under the care of a healthcare provider.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.